Honors ProgramFrequently Asked Questions

 In order to be eligible to join the Honors Program, you must meet at least one of the following:

 - You are an incoming freshman with a cumulative high school GPA of 3.5 or above.

 - You are a continuing student at Fullerton College with a cumulative GPA of 3.4 in at least 9 academic units.

 Returning Students (out of high school for 5 years or more), Veterans, International Students, and Special Admits who would like to join the Honors Program are accepted with no GPA minimum.
 All students in the Honors Program are expected to maintain a 3.25 GPA to continue in the program and need to have a 3.4 GPA and 15 units of honors coursework to be Honors Certified.

 Where can I apply for the Honors Program?

 You can apply for the program at any time during the year.
-Applications are available in the Office of Special Programs in room 225.
+Applications are available online, and the link is on both the Home page of the website and on the “Apply” page under the “About Honors” tab.
 Your application materials will be reviewed and a decision will be made.
 Applications submitted during the summer usually take longer to process.
-There is a downloadable application on the honors website at honors.fullcoll.edu.

 How are Honors classes different from other classes?